How to Explore Taipei’s Xinyi Shopping District: A Local’s Guide to Malls, Food, and Fun (信義商圈)

 Use Exit 4 to enter Taipei 101.
 To reach other malls via the skyway, head to the 2nd floor.

-Near the Zara store, you’ll find the exit to the Skyway.
+Near the Zara, you’ll find the exit to the Skyway.
 Keep in mind that several Skyways are leading in different directions.
 The one you’ll be taking is called the Vieshow Cinema Skyway (威秀空橋, see photo below).

-If you’re wondering what it’s like to walk on the Skyway, here’s a video that shows the walking route from Taipei 101 to Taipei City Hall Station.
+If you’re curious about what it’s like to walk on the Skyway, here’s a video that shows the walking route from Taipei 101 to Taipei City Hall Station.

 If You Want Luxury Shopping Experience